hackclub/hackclub/workshops/geometric_pattern/README.md

 ## Part VI: Animate It

+WARNING: THIS SECTION IS NOT RECOMMENDED FOR THOSE WITH A HISTORY OF EPILEPSY.
+Even if you have not been previously diagnosed with epilepsy, you should be careful, and immediately close the window and consult a doctor if you experience any of the following symptoms: lightheadedness, altered vision, eye or face twitching, jerking or shaking of arms or legs, disorientation, confusion, or momentary loss of awareness.

-We can create a cool scrolling color effect by manipulating our colors to cycle.
+That said, we can create a cool scrolling color effect by manipulating our colors to cycle.
 Right now we are resetting our initial RGB values each time `draw()` runs.
 But if we didn't reset every time, we could have rotating colors.

 ```js
 function setup() {